asopio/asopio.github.io/index.md

 ---
 ---

 Welcome to My Home Page.
-Here are some interesting projects that I have been working on [link](https://github.com/asopio).
+Here are some descriptions of interesting projects that I have been working on.
+More projects can be found on my [github profile](https://github.com/asopio).

 <ul>
   {% for post in site.posts %}